-The hole in the center of the kneading blade should be cleaned, then add a drop of cooking oil and replace it on the spindle in the baking pan.
-This will prevent sticking of the blade.
+The hole in the centre of the kneading blade should be cleaned, then add a drop of cooking oil and replace it on the spindle in the baking pan.
+This will prevent the blade sticking.

-Keep all air vents and openings clear of dust.
+• Keep all air vents and openings clear of dust.